Varney: Coronavirus an economic, political, health challenge

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

 In contrast, America has been dealing with the epidemic successfully, Varney said.
-Trump asked for $1 billion to develop a vaccine and $2.5 billion for containment.
-Sen. Schumer is critical of the spending plan but Varney said that’s “as it should be.”
+President Trump asked for $1 billion to develop a vaccine and $2.5 billion for containment.
+Sen. Chuck Schumer is critical of the spending plan but Varney said that’s “as it should be.”

 “Politicians should hold the president accountable,” he said.
 “Back-biting politics has its place.
 At least we the people know what’s going on.”